Hapag-Lloyd Express: History

-Hapag-Lloyd Express was established in 2002 and began operations in December 2002 – two months after Germanwings, its direct German competitor at Cologne Bonn.
-Despite starting its service later and serving fewer routes, HLX gained a higher name recognition and a better reputation through its category-defining campaign "Fly for the price of a taxi".
-The airline subsequently won the efficiency award "Effie" in Germany and Europe in recognition of its more effective branding and marketing.
+Hapag-Lloyd Express GmbH was established in 2002 and began operations in early December, two months after Germanwings, its direct German competitor at Cologne Bonn airport.
+Despite starting its service later and serving fewer routes, HLX gained a higher recognition and a better reputation through its category-defining campaign "Fly for the price of a taxi", as well as higher load factors.
+A digital-first strategy resulted in more absolute website traffic and a higher share of online sales than any other airline in Germany within the first year of operation.
+The airline subsequently won the "Effie" efficiency awards in Germany and Europe recognizing its more effective branding, marketing, and sales strategy.